Handbells have been an integral part of the music ministry at Pine Shores since 1968.

 • Clara Kaiser Carillon: The Clara Kaiser Carillon Handbell Choir is for experienced ringers.
 The choir is in its 47th year of ringing and rehearses on Thursdays at 7 p.m.
 In addition to contributing music to the worship services, the choir also presents concerts in and around Sarasota and attends regional festivals and workshops.

-• Bells of Joy: This choir is for anyone interested in ringing handbells.
+• Bells of Joy: Is our inter-generational handbell choir for youth or adult.
+Open to anyone interested in ringing handbells.
 Experience is not required.
-The choir meets on Sundays from 6 to 7:15 p.m.
+The choir meets on Sundays from 5:00 to 6:00 p.m.
 Ringing and music-reading skills are taught as this choir grows together.

 • Joyful Chimers: Children in grades 3 to 5 learn ChoirChime techniques and re-hearse Wednesday during JOY Company.
 This choir enriches worship services and also rings at other church-wide events.